CD Luis Ángel Firpo: Club badge and colours

 Luis Angel Firpo's home colours are white, blue and red.
 Traditional away kit colours have been either red or white and blue; however, in recent years several different colours have been used.

 Their first logo contained a figure of a bull in honor of the "toro de las pampas" of the boxer Luis Ángel Firpo.
-However, later the board of Luis Ángel Firpo decided to replace the bull with the official coat of arms of Luis Ángel Firpo which consisted of a triangle with two half circles which contained the blue and white letters of the club.
-On top of the coat of arms contains stars which indicate the number of titles the team has won, which currently is at ten.
+However, later the board of Luis Ángel Firpo decided to replace the bull with the official coat of arms which consisted of a triangle with two half circles which contained the blue and white letters of the club.
+On top of the coat of arms contains stars which indicate the number of titles the team has won.